alamshafil/pictella/README.md

-# 📸 PhotoMagic AI
+# 📸 Pictella App

-**PhotoMagic AI** is an open-source, cross-platform mobile app that brings powerful AI image editing tools right to your fingertips.
+**Pictella** is an open-source, cross-platform mobile app that brings powerful AI image editing tools right to your fingertips.
 Built with **Flutter**, it currently supports **iOS, Android, and macOS**, making it easy to run on your favorite device.

 > ⚠️ **Note**: This app is still in early development and is **not considered stable**.
 Features may break or change without warning.